ittiam-systems/libmpeghe/README.md

   <asi_mhas> is the flag to enable or disable writing ASI to mhas packet.
              If set to 0 ASI will be written as config extension element.
   <loudness_file> is the loudness xml file name.
+  <loudness_mhas> is the flag to enable or disable writing loudness to mhas packet.
+             If set to 0 loudness will be written as config extension element.
+  <drc_file> is the drc text file name.
   <output_format> is the output format.
 (Supported values: 1 - MHAS, 2 - MHA1, 3 - MHM1).
         Default is 1 (MHAS).
   <cicp_layout_index> is the channel configuration index.
 Range: 1 to 20 except 8